solidus-sdk

 One of the benefits of using Solidus is the amount of extensions available.

 Many of these extensions provide API endpoints that enhance or modify the vanilla Solidus API.
-In
+In order to support these extensions, the solidus-sdk provides first class support for these extensions through plugins.

 Installing a Plugin